sarahVacca/220project/README.md

 4. Navigate to localhost on port 8080 to view the webpage
 Note: to end your session, type "Control + C" in the terminal and it will stop the containers.
 You will not be able to see the webpage when the containers are stopped.

-## Populate the sql database with the database dump file
+## Populate the sql database with the database dump file:
 1. Connect to psql inside the terminal:
    a.
 Run the server in one terminal
    b.
 In another terminal navigate to django folder and type "docker compose exec postgres bash"